JusticeGO/PopComm/README.md

   <img  src="https://img.shields.io/github/license/JusticeGO/PopComm" alt="GitHub License">
 </p>

 **PopComm** (*Population-Level Cell–Cell Communication Analysis Tools*) is a computational framework designed to quantify **sample-level** ligand–receptor (LR)–mediated cell–cell communication from human large-scale single-cell and single-nucleus RNA-seq datasets.
 It infers LR interactions between sender/receiver cell types, computes **per-sample communication strength**, and supports association with phenotypes (e.g., aging, disease) as well as comprehensive visualization.

-> PopComm is available in **R** and **Python** for users who prefer either ecosystem.
+> PopComm is available in **R** and **Python**.
+It uses a **human** LR database by default, but users can easily swap it for a species-specific database (e.g., mouse) to suit their research needs.

 ## Overview